skinkade/genint2prog/src/ch03-01-lists-vectors.md

 *This includes being passed as arguments to other functions!*

 Many core functions in Clojure take other functions as their arguments.
-Often, these argument functions are used by calling function to somehow manipulate a collection of data.
+Often, these argument functions are used by the calling function to somehow manipulate a collection of data.

 Before we discuss one such function, I'd like to get a potential source of